 Crisis planning and crisis response are about defining roles.
 There shouldn’t be any questions about who is responsible for what, when, and in which order.
 It is rare that an exercise goes perfectly – that’s really the point.
 It is far better to uncover the issues during practice than during the real deal.
 And remember: this isn’t just for the technical team.
 The response of the leadership team could be even more critical.

 Is your executive leadership prepared to handle a breach?
 Have you recently conducted a tabletop exercise?
-Contact us to learn more about our Cyber Resolve Board and Executive training programs.
+Contact us to learn more about our Executive Cyber Risk Management training programs.